Ryannn06/Plant.co/README.md

 - For custom registration, the system uses custom backend/external apis.
 - Offers Reset Password feature for users who apparently have forgotten their password with the use of external APIs
 - External Python Motion Detector Program created in Node.js and Python is integrated into this web application.

+## Inspiration
+The creation of this website is inspired from the concept of love and interest towards nature.